 - Samsung screens and selects new suppliers based on a set of evaluation criteria that include labour and human rights considerations.
 On-site audits are conducted for potential suppliers based on RBA criteria.
 In 2022, Samsung has complemented this process with additional surveys and interviews of prospective suppliers on the three essential items of forced labour, inhumane treatment, and discrimination to better protect the rights of workers from socially vulnerable groups.
 Once selected, new suppliers' contract clauses mandate compliance with internationally accepted labour and human rights standards. - All supplier-related matters are handled through Samsung's integrated purchase system based on the Global Purchasing Code of Conduct and the Supplier Code of Conduct, operated by an organizational unit dedicated to comprehensive supply chain management.
-As part of our due diligence process, we operate an integrated work environment management process consisting of self-assessments, on-site audits, and third-party audits with a priority given to suppliers identified as high-risk.
-More targeted activities complement those efforts, such as special audits on forced and child labour to detect more severe violations as well as the development of a self-diagnosis tool to support suppliers in their responsible recruitment journey.
+As part of our due diligence process, we operate an integrated work environment management process consisting of regular self-assessments, on-site audits, and third-party audits with a priority given to suppliers identified as high-risk.
+More targeted activities complement those efforts, such as special audits on forced labour to detect more severe violations as well as the development of a self-diagnosis tool to support suppliers in their responsible recruitment journey.
+As part of its efforts to prevent the employment of child laborer's, Samsung conducts special inspections at the recruitment sites of our first-tier and second-tier suppliers every year during the middle and high school vacations when child laborers are likely to be recruited.
 Samsung requires improvement measures for violations detected in assessments and audits and monitors their implementation status.

 Lower tier suppliers: Suppliers from the second tier and below are currently managed through first-tier suppliers in Samsung's supply chains in compliance with our internal work environment policy.
+However, understanding the importance of better oversight, Samsung has started in 2023 to conduct Third-Party Audits on nine second-tier suppliers in Asia, including major production subsidiaries in Vietnam.
 For subcontractors with issues deemed to be of serious concern, we monitor via our first-tier suppliers whether remedial actions have been successfully implemented.
 Near our Suwon business site in Korea, Samsung offers capacity building programs which are free of charge to our tier 1 as well as tier 2 suppliers which cover topics including supply chain due diligence.
-In 2023, third-party audits will be performed on some second-tier suppliers on a pilot basis and the scope of suppliers gradually expanded.
-Investments are made by Samsung to improve payment conditions between first- and second-tier suppliers and second- and third-tier suppliers.
-Low-interest loans are provided for first- and second-tier suppliers to help achieve business stability and to enable on-time payment to subcontractors.

 Responsible minerals management: Samsung identifies and remediates risk factors in relation to all of its mass-produced materials suppliers based on the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas.
 Samsung conducts inspections on the status of responsible minerals used, utilizing relevant industry reporting templates such as from the RBA's Responsible Minerals Initiative (RMI) and by conducting audits based on Samsung's Responsible Minerals Sourcing Policy.
 Samsung only uses minerals from smelters certified by global, independent third-party organizations and requires its suppliers to extend the ban on conflict minerals to their subcontractors in accordance with Samsung's conflict minerals policy.
 Further information can be found in Samsung Electronics' Responsible Minerals Report.